hone/mruby-cli/README.md

 end
 ```
 ### CLI Architecture
 The app is built from two parts a C wrapper in `tools/` and a mruby part in `mrblib/`.
-The C wrapper is fairly minimal and executes the `__main__` method in mruby and instantiates ARGV and passes it to the mruby code.
+The C wrapper is fairly minimal and executes the `__main__` method in mruby and instantiates `ARGV` and passes it to the mruby code.
+You won't need to touch the C wrapper.
 The rest of the CLI is written in mruby.
 You can't have subfolders in `mrblib/` but you can have as many files in `mrblib/`.
 All these files are precompiled into mruby bytecode The build tool for mruby is written in CRuby (MRI).

 ### Testing
 By default, `mruby-cli` generates two kinds of tests: mtest and bintest.